-"Isn't this enough ice?" growls the youngest rockcreature.
+"Isn't this enough ice?" growls one of the smaller rock-creatures.

-THROW THE GRENADE AT THE ROCK CREATURES Boom!
-The air is filled with a fine dust that one usually associates with vaporized rock-creatures.
-"Good show!
-By the way, I am Umberto, from Ganymede.
+>THROW THE GRENADE AT THE ROCK CREATURES

+BOOM!
+The air is filled with a fine dust that one usually associates with vaporized rockcreatures.
+"Good work!
+By the way, my name's Umberto, from Ganymede.
 I pledge that I shall someday repay this debt.
 Now untie me, will ya?"

-UNTIE UMBERTO
+>UNTIE UMBERTO